arks-org/arks.github.io/content/_pages/community-groups.md

 <!--more-->

-The ARK Alliance periodically hosts [[ARK Community meetings]] that are open for anyone interested in ARKs to attend.
+The ARK Alliance periodically hosts [ARK Community meetings](https://github.com/arks-org/arks.github.io/wiki/ARKA-Calendar) that are open for anyone interested in ARKs to attend.
 Announcements about upcoming meetings will be made via social media and email forums relevant to digital preservation.

 There are also working groups focussed in specific areas.
 Anyone may request to join a working group by contacting info@arks.org.
 These groups are introduced below.

+---

 ## Outreach Group